frappe/drive/README.md

 ### Step 11: Start Bench

-Execute following command from the `frappe-bench` directory.
+Execute the following command from the `frappe-bench` directory.

 ```shell
 bench start